SakethVetcha/Excel-Sheet-Analyser/README.md

 # Amazon Store Sales Analysis Tool

-This tool helps analyze sales data from your Amazon store and generates comprehensive reports and visualizations.
+This tool helps analyze data from Excel Files and generates comprehensive visualizations in PowerPoint.

 ## Setup